ds-horizon/logwise/kafka/README.md

 **Topics have wrong partition count**: Check `num.partitions` setting and restart Kafka.
 Note that partitions can only be increased, never decreased.

-**Kafka Manager cannot connect**: Verify Kafka is in Zookeeper mode (not KRaft) and Zookeeper is running and accessible.
+**Kafka Manager cannot connect**: Verify Kafka is in Zookeeper mode and Zookeeper is running and accessible.